 Problems over Solutions

-Change human behavior for better impact on people & planet.
+Change outcomes of human behavior for better impact on people & planet.

 Don't only talk to your customers, observe them to find their needs.